 CTIP Reimbursement Resources

-- JR Associates, Inc. - JR Associates, Inc. is a reimbursement consulting practice that helps medical device manufacturers, investors and healthcare providers find proven, practical solutions to highly complex coding, coverage and payment challenges.
+JR Associates, Inc. - JR Associates, Inc. is a reimbursement consulting practice that helps medical device manufacturers, investors and healthcare providers find proven, practical solutions to highly complex coding, coverage and payment challenges.
 Areas of expertise include strategic assessments and implementation that support all stages of product development and commercialization, including clinical trial reimbursement frameworks and guidance.
-Founded and led by Judy Rosenbloom (President of JR Associates, Inc. and CTIP Industry Advisor)
+Founded and led by Judy Rosenbloom (President, JR Associates, Inc.)

 Other Reimbursement Resources